osg-htc/user-school-2023/docs/logistics/meals.md

-# Meals and Food During the School

-## Meals Overview

-The following meals will be provided by the School as group, catered meals:

-- Monday through  Wednesday - August 7 - 9:

-    Breakfast and Lunch

-- Friday, August 11:

-    Lunch and Dinner
+# Meal Information

+The School includes some group catered meals for all participants:

+*   Monday (Aug.
+7) &mdash; breakfast and lunch
+*   Tuesday (Aug.
+8) &mdash; breakfast and lunch
+*   Wednesday (Aug.
+9) &mdash; breakfast and lunch
+*   Thursday (Aug.
+10) &mdash; *none*
+*   Friday (Aug.
+11) &mdash; lunch and (closing) dinner

+Other meals not listed above are on your own.

+If you are **not** a member of the UW&ndash;Madison community, we will reimburse you for the on-your-own meals, Sunday dinner through Friday breakfast;
+see below for details.
+Sorry, UW&ndash;Madison folks: The rules say that we cannot reimburse you for meals here.

+For the meals on your own, you are welcome to join other participants and even staff!
+We can help with ideas and groups, if you like.
 There is [another page](dining.md) with suggestions for finding dining options near the School and hotel.

-During the School week the following meals will be on your own.
-(See the [School Meals section](#meal-reimbursement-tips) below for the reimbursement details).

-- Dinners Sunday through Thursday will be on your own
-- On Thursday, August 10, breakfast, lunch (and dinner) will be on your own
-- On Friday, August 11, breakfast will be on your own

-Of  course, we hope you join your classmates for many of these “on your own” meals.

-Please check this [informational page](./dining.md) with ideas on eating in Madison near the School or hotel.

-## School Meals
+## Catered Meals

-The School pays for your meals during the School.

-As  we noted, we provide the following meals directly for everyone:

-- Breakfasts on Monday through Wednesday
-- Lunches on Monday through Wednesday and Friday
-- Our Closing Dinner on Friday, August 11 held at Union South.

-The breakfasts and lunches will be served in the Education Building, Room L117 near the lecture hall for the School.
-There is nearby seating both inside and out for these meals.
+The catered breakfasts and lunches during the School (see above) will be served in the Education Building,

-For dinners Sunday through Thursday and the two breakfasts and one lunch on your own, **if you are not a UW–Madison member**, we can reimburse you after the School.
-In that case:

-- Keep receipts for your meals – if anything so that you remember how much meals cost!
-- We can reimburse up to $20 for breakfast, $21 for lunch and $35 for dinner,  including tax and tip.
-- If it is not on the receipt, be sure to write the tip amount yourself, so you do not forget.
-- We cannot pay for any alcohol, but non-alcoholic drinks are OK — please pay for any alcohol on a separate bill.
-- We will explain the reimbursement process after the School.

-Again, if you are a member of the UW–Madison community, by University rules we cannot pay for your meals other than the group, catered ones.
+Room L177, near upper doors of the lecture hall (L196).
+There is seating nearby both inside and outside.

 ## Menus